azizkale/google-signin-nodejs-project/README.md

 <meta name="google-signin-client_id" content="YOUR CLIENT ID">
 You have to have your client id and paste it to the tag being showed above.

-You reach more details about the project by following link:
+You can reach more details about the project by following the link:

 https://javascript.plainenglish.io/authentication-with-google-sign-in-in-node-js-419640f07b56